adamjubert/fthatnoise/README.md

 (Roughly ordered by importance):

+* Finish styling other app pages (should be easy if re-using existing CSS)
-Add search functionality for actions and events
+* Improve search functionality for actions and events

-Improve location tracking to make it easier for people to find events near them

-A few minor but important tweaks (users index page for admins, e-mail password reset)

-Build upon the currently only accept/deny options for ideas to allow things like ignore

-Front end real time filtering of ideas based on various criteria

-Ability to share on other social media

-Improve styling and add JavaScript to front end (for example, buttons)

-Improve design (make it pretty!!)
+* Guest buttons to follow when someone is not logged in
+* E-mail password activation and reset
+* Page to create categories and add admins for admins

-Upload images to idea show pages
+* Upload images for events and suggestions
+* Pagination

-Build out user profiles
+* Build out user profiles

-Others?
+* Better formatted errors

 Please let me know if you are interested, let's put something awesome together :)